 Growing a website to a point where it is generating $1,000+ per month is great, but what is even better is that you are building an asset that can be sold.
 This means that if you get bored of your current website and want to move into another niche your site doesn’t go to waste.
 Matter of fact, you could sell your website for 20-30x average monthly profits.
 This means if your site was making $1,000 per month in profit for the past 3-6 months then you could sell it for $20K-$30K!

-Once your site gets to a point where you would like to sell, feel free to go through us here at FEI.
-We have done over 400 deals in the past 6 years and can help you get the best price possible for your site.
+Once your site gets to a point where you would like to sell, feel free to go through us here at FE.
+We have done over 600 deals since 2010 and can help you get the best price possible for your site.
 We will also make the selling process as simple and painless as possible for you.
-If you are interested, head over to our free website valuation page oand our team will be in touch ith you shortly.
+If you are interested, head over to our free website valuation page and our team will be in touch with you shortly.

 Creating a website and scaling it to a six figure per year online business is a very achievable task as long as you know the proper steps to take and don’t give up.
 This method allows you to build a business that produces residual income and starts to produce revenue almost instantly.
 You don’t have to wait months for expensive search engine optimization to kick in — and you don’t have to worry about Google rankings and avoiding penalties and algorithm changes.
 In fact, you don’t have to rely on ranking in Google at all to be successful with this method!

 Once you master this method you can rinse and repeat (and even sell your website), duplicating the method across several different niches.
 Once you start to see a nice return you can then outsource a lot of the little tasks, allowing you to focus on expanding your niches and revenue.